-Section IV - Casualty Information (continued) 23.
-Was This Casualty a Serious Marine Incident (SMI) as Defi ned in 46 CFR 4.03-2?
-Yes No Not at this Time, But is Likel y to Become an SMI (If Yes or Is Likely to Become an SMI complete/attach one or mo ore CG-2692B forms to this report) 24a.
+Information (continued) 23.
+Was This Casualty a Serious Marine Incident (SMI) as Defi Yes No Not at this Time, But is Likel y to Become an SMI (If Ye s or Is Likely to Become an SMI complete/attach one or more CG-2692B forms to this report) 24a.
 Is there any evidence of alcohol or drug use by or intoxica involved in the casualty? tion of individuals directly 24b.
-Did any individual directly involved in a casualty refi the administration of a timely chemical test, when directe the marine employer?
-Yes No (If Yes, identify those individuals for been obtained and specify the me evidence in block 24c) (s) who refused in block 24c) 24c.
-Individuals with evidence of drug or alcohol use, evidence 25c) e of intoxication, or who refused to submit/cooperate in a timely chemical test (if more space is needed, continue in block 24d.
+Did any individual directly involved in a casua the administration of a timely chemical test, when a the marine employer?
+Yes No (If Yes, identify those individuals for been obtained and specify the merevidence in block 24c) Yes No (If Yes, note the indiv idual(s) who refused in block 24c) 24c.
+Individuals with evidence of drug or alcohol use, evidence 25c) e of intoxication, or who ref sed to submit/cooperate in a timely chemical test ( if i more space is needed, continue in block 24d.
 Is there evidence that alcohol use contributed to the is casualty?
 Yes No (If Yes, discuss in block 25b) 25.
-Nature and Circumstance of the Casualty: 25a.
-Activity or Operation Being Conducted at the Time o f the Casualty: 25b.
+Nature and Circumstance of the Casualty:25a.
+Activity or Operation Being Conducted at the Time or f the Casualty: 25b.
 Description of the Casualty (casualty events and the casualty.
-Attach additional sheets if necessary.): conditions and actions that were believed to be causal factors as well as any hazards created as a result of the 25c.
-Any other comments, including with respect to use of or need for emergency response equipment: Section V - Person Making this Report 24.
-Name (PRINT) (Last, First, Middle) 25.
-Signature: 26.
-Date 27.
+Attach additional sheets if necessary.): conditions and actions that were believed to be causal factors as well as any ha zards created as a result of the 25c.
+Any other comments, including with respect to use o f or need for emergency res ponse equipment: 24.
+Name (PRINT) (Last, First, Middle) n Making this Report 26.
+Date 25.
+Signature: 27.
 Title 28.
 Address 29.
 Telephone No. 30.
-Email

-CG-2692 (03/16) Page 2 of 3
+Email CG-2692 (03/16) - Page 2 of 3